South Africa V India First Test Scoreboard - UrduPoint

 South Africa V India First Test Scoreboard

-Scoreboard at close of play on the first day of the first Test between South Africa and India at SuperSport Park in Centurion on Tuesday

-Centurion, (APP - UrduPoint / Pakistan Point News - 26th Dec, 2023) Scoreboard at close of play on the first day of the first Test between South Africa and India at SuperSport Park in Centurion on Tuesday.
+Centurion, (APP - UrduPoint / Pakistan Point News - 27th Dec, 2023) Scoreboard at the end of India's first innings on the second day of the first Test between South Africa and India at SuperSport Park in Centurion on Wednesday.

 India, first innings